xtuml/mc/doc/notes/8019_masl/8019_masl_dnt.md

 classes in the model of MASL.

-As `pragma`s are encountered in the MASL input stream during `masl2xtuml` processing, the plan of record is to store the pragma information into the description (`Descrip`) fields of the marked model elements.
+As `pragma`s are encountered in the MASL input stream during `masl2xtuml` processing, the plan of record is to store the pragma information in the description (`Descrip`) fields of the marked model elements.
 During the `xtuml2masl` processing, the pragmas will be supplied to the down stream model compilers.
 In the future, pragmas or other marking artifacts